keilladraconis/Vore4Fallout/README.md

 Fallout Vore 3.0 is very hard to install, buggy, and hasn't been updated in some time.
 Its features are extensive, complicated, and difficult to comprehend in the code.
 It also conflicts with Coldsteel's weight gain mod, since both mods fight over the same sliders.
 This is a reimplementation with the goal of being simple, easy to install, and easy to maintain.

 ## Goal
-An easy, simple mod in which you can eat the bounty of the wasteland, and get fat.
+A simple mod in which your relationship with food is a key element of the gameplay.

+To eat is to exist.
+In this harsh and radioactive environment your body has undergone a change, and your appetite grown.
+You find that when you eat, you grow stronger, and larger.
+Your power waxes and wanes in seasons, sometimes you are slower and hardier, sometimes faster and leaner.
+You learn to ride these waves and survive.

-Make consumption more interesting, with real gameplay impact and fun features.
-You now have limits on how much food you can eat, and eating lots of food (as you are force to do early game) will make you fat, and being fat has upsides and downsides.
+This mod attempts to make consumption more interesting, with real gameplay impact and fun features.
+You now have limits on how much food you can eat, and eating lots of food (as you are forced to do early game) will make you fat, and being fat has upsides and downsides.
 Consumption has RPG elements, benefitting from your S.P.E.C.I.A.L. stats, and offering temporary boosts as well.
 Your stats will affect how your body shapes up.

 Limits spice up gameplay, making stimpaks and other non-fattening health items more precious.
 Pushing beyond your limits is a fun way to earn boons.

 Time is fun.
-Beds and sleeping have an actual purpose other than advancing the clock; you metabolize 2x faster while sleeping or resting.
+Too fat to walk?
+Digest while you sleep.
 Otherwise, you cannot simply pound 10 molerat kebabs while ducking and covering, then pound 10 more 2 minutes later.
 If you eat yourself into immobility, you'll have to suffer the consequences, or find a clever way out of them.

 ## Not Included
 Frankly, I think most of this stuff should be scoped to companion mods.
 A great deal of the excessive complexity of both of the inspiration mods is their everything-but-the-kitchen-sink approach.